Skip to content

 To export data with the current implementation, you must do the following:

-• All custom tables must inherit from SpyglassMixin (e.g., class MyTable(SpyglassMixin, dj.ManualOrOther):)
+• All custom tables must inherit from either SpyglassMixin or ExportMixin (e.g., class MyTable(SpyglassMixin, dj.ManualOrOther):)

-• Only one export can be active at a time.
+• Only one export can be active at a time for a given Python instance.

 • Start the export process with ExportSelection.start_export(), run all functions associated with a given analysis, and end the export process with ExportSelection.end_export().